Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Problem formalization: ranked bandits in metric spaces

-\xhdr{Learning problem.} Following \cite{RBA-icml08}, we are interested in learning an optimally diverse ranking of documents for a given query.
-We model it as a \emph{multi-slot} MAB problem as follows.
+\xhdr{Ranked bandits.} Following \cite{RBA-icml08}, we are interested in learning an optimally diverse ranking of documents for a given query.
+We model it as a \emph{ranked bandit} problem as follows.
 Let $X$ be a set of documents (``arms").
 Each `user' is represented by a binary \hlc{3}{\emph{relevance vector}}: a function $\pi: X\to \{0,1\}$.
 A document $x\in X$ is called ``relevant" to the user if and only if $\pi(x)=1$.
-Let $\F_X$ be the set of all possible \hlc{3}{relevance vectors}.
-Users come from a distribution $\P$ on $\F_X$ that is fixed but not revealed to an algorithm.\footnote{Note that this also models users for whom documents are probabilistically relevant \cite{RBA-icml08}} In each round, the following happens: a user arrives, sampled independently from $\P$; an algorithm outputs a list of $k$ results; the user scans the results top-down, and clicks on the first relevant one.
-The goal is to maximize the expected fraction of users who click on a result.
-Note that in contrast with prior work on diversifying existing rankings \citep[e.g.\!][]{Carbonell98MMR}, our aim is to directly learn a diverse ranking.
+Let $\F_X$ be the set of all possible relevance vectors.
+Users come from a distribution $\P$ on $\F_X$ that is fixed but not revealed to an algorithm.\footnote{This also models users for whom documents are probabilistically relevant \citep{RBA-icml08}.} This $\P$ will henceforth be called the \emph{user distribution}.

+In each round, the following happens: a user arrives, sampled independently from $\P$; an algorithm outputs a list of $k$ documents; the user scans this list top-down, and clicks on the first relevant document.
+The goal is to maximize the expected fraction of \emph{satisfied users}: users who click on at least one document.
+Note that in contrast with prior work on diversifying existing rankings \citep[e.g.\!][]{Carbonell98MMR}, the algorithm needs to directly learn a diverse ranking.

+Since we count satisfied users rather than the clicks themselves, we can assume w.l.o.g. that a user leaves once she clicks once.
+(Alternatively, the algorithm does not record any subsequent clicks.)
+A user is satisfied or not satisfied independently of the order in which she scans the results.
+However, the assumption of the top-down scan determines the feedback received by the algorithm, i.e. which document gets clicked.

+We will say that there are $k$ \emph{slots} to be filled in each round, so that when the algorithm outputs the list of $k$ documents, the $i$-th document in this list appears in slot $i$.
+Note that the standard model of MAB with stochastic rewards ~\citep[e.g.\!][]{bandits-ucb1} is a special case with a single slot ($k=1$).